martinrunehassanhansen/HemoDownloader/README.md

 When all dependencies are installed, you can start the graphical user interface by exceuting the file HemoDownloader.pyw

-Futher instructions can be found in the menu 'Help' → 'Instructions for use'
+Futher instructions can be found in the menu 'Help' → 'Instructions for use' in the graphical user interface.